aman7thakurr/tambola-game/README.md

 ### Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request if you have any improvements or bug fixes.
+Contributions are welcome Please open an issue or submit a pull request if you have any improvements or bug fixes.

 ### License